pmean/build-website/text/05/SPSSversion14.md

 The chart builder seemed a bit gimmicky to me and the process seemed to encourage the use of pseudo 3D effects that most statisticians despise.
-I am also cautious about \"expert modelers\" because computers can\'t match the efficiency and insights of a human.
-This is slowly changing though, and when the computer \"expert modelers\" catch up with their human counterparts, I will probably have to retire.
+I am also cautious about "expert modelers" because computers can't match the efficiency and insights of a human.
+This is slowly changing though, and when the computer "expert modelers" catch up with their human counterparts, I will probably have to retire.

-There wasn\'t a lot on the graphics programming language but this looks like something I would enjoy working with.
+There wasn't a lot on the graphics programming language but this looks like something I would enjoy working with.

-This page was written by Steve Simon while working at Children\'s Mercy Hospital.
-Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children\'s Mercy Hospital website.
+This page was written by Steve Simon while working at Children's Mercy Hospital.
+Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children's Mercy Hospital website.
 Need more information?
 I have a page with [general help resources](../GeneralHelp.html).
 You can also browse for pages similar to this one at [Category: SPSS software](../category/SpssSoftware.html).